Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: Locally purified density operators in

 The strong injectivity condition can be equivalently stated as the non-degeneracy condition concerning the following transfer matrix (as shown in Fig.~\ref{injectivity}(b))

 It implies the R\'enyi-2 correlation function, defined as

 decays exponentially with distance.
 In fact, while the R\'enyi-2 correlation function appears as an ordinary two-point correlation function in the double state $\sket{\rho}$, it manifests itself as a non-linear entity within the original density matrix representation.
-Contrary to the weak injective condition, which imposes no restrictions on the values of such correlation functions, the absence of strong-to-weak symmetry breaking within the mixed state requires the exponential decay of $C^{(2)}$.
-Consequently, the imposition of the strong injectivity condition becomes imperative in ensuring this decay behavior.
+Contrary to the weak injectivity condition, which imposes no restrictions on the values of such correlation functions, the absence of SW-SSB within the mixed state requires the exponential decay of $C^{(2)}$.
+Consequently, the imposition of a strong injectivity condition becomes imperative to ensure this decay behavior.
+In Appendix~\ref{Sec.SWSSB}, we provide an example of an LPDO that is weakly injective but not strongly injective.
+This density matrix exhibits SW-SSB, i.e., carrying a long-range R\'enyi-2 correlation function.
+On the other hand, the strong injectivity condition implies the weak one.
+We now consider the contrapositive statement, i.e., an LPDO that is not weakly injective also fails to satisfy the strong injectivity condition.
+To prove this, we note that an LPDO without weak injectivity allows for a nontrivial symmetry transformation $V$ on the virtual indices, leaving the physical and Kraus indices unaffected.